Call For Research Papers

 No intimation will be given for rejected manuscript (s).
 Only authors whose abstracts have been selected shall be notified.

-Your kind attention is drawn towards our current “Volume VII - Issue I, July, 2018”.
+Your kind attention is drawn towards our current “Volume VII - Issue 2, October, 2018”.

 Please note that only those Author(s) with selected submissions will be intimated via email.